David-OConnor/stm32-hal/README.md

 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on F4
 - ADC 3 and 4 unimplemented on G4.
 ADC3 is unimplemented on H7
-- Some timer implementations are missing
 - Low power modes beyond sleep and cstop aren't implemented for H7
 - Waiting on U5 PAC before implementing
-- SPI3 unimplemented on L4x3 and L5.
-(PAC inconsistency of rcc `sp3en` instead of `spi3en`.)